AutoARIMA

 Valid only when massive is True.

-Specifies INTEGER columns specified that should be be treated as categorical.
+Specifies INTEGER columns that should be treated as categorical.
 Other INTEGER columns will be treated as continuous.

 Defaults to None.